openshift-labs/lab-developing-with-odo/workshop/content/060-creating-new-binary-component.md

 ```
 odo create java frontend --binary target/parksmap-web.jar \
-    --memory 1Gi --cpus 1
+    --memory 1Gi --cpu 1
 ```

-This will guarantee that your component will be created requesting 1 GB of memory as minimum and maximum and 1 cpus as minimum and maximum.
+This will guarantee that your component will be created requesting 1 GB of memory as minimum and maximum and 1 CPU as minimum and maximum.

 If you want your component to get some minimum values and grow if needed, you could also have done: